nmalinow/nmalinow.github.io/dataminingproject.md

  (8, 0.020001848233010606),
  (9, 0.34367516653200242)]

-**topic_names**
+**topic_names**<br/>
 From the list of the following given topics, assign topic names to the topics you found.
-If none of these names best matches the topics you found, create a new 1-3 word "title" for the topic.
+If none of these names best matches the topics you found, create a new 1-3 word "title" for the topic.<br/>
-#Topics: Health, Science, Automobiles, Politics, Government, Travel, Computers & IT, Sports, Business, Society & Lifestyle, Religion, Education.
+Topics: Health, Science, Automobiles, Politics, Government, Travel, Computers & IT, Sports, Business, Society & Lifestyle, Religion, Education.<br/>
 _This function should return a list of 10 strings._
 ```
 def topic_names():